Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Clear cell sarcoma tumors tend to grow attached to tendons in the limbs, especially in the feet and hands.

-They also sometimes develop in the gastrointestinal tract, attached with the bottom layers of the skin, and in locations throughout the torso.
+They also sometimes develop in the gastrointestinal tract, attached to the bottom layers of the skin, and in locations throughout the torso.

 Medical research has found evidence of a positive association between Clear cell sarcoma of tendons and aponeuroses and exposure to Agent Orange.